Peru Travel

 • In Peru, the amber traffic light is typically regarded as a sign to speed up, not slow down, so be careful entering intersections when the traffic light turns green.

 • If a police officer signals for you to stop (a long whistle), pull over as soon as possible.
 However, you should know your rights.
-You are not required to get out of the car and the officer cannot comfiscate your driver’s license or other documents.
+You are not required to get out of the car, and the officer cannot confiscate your driver’s license or other documents.

 Relative Travel Guides and Articles